anttikarhu/EEPROM-Programmer/README.md

 Basic loader) is just
 copy-pasted between coldstart-warmstart and 8K padding sections, and needed no other modifications, luckily.
 I converted the compiled .prg file first to .crt, and then to .bin, using Vice's cartconv tool.
 The .bin file goes to the EEPROM.

+## What next?
+### 16kB ROMs & Cartridges
+I will add support for 16kB cartridges (by using 28C256 which is 32kB, but 28 series 16kB rom is apparently not available).
+Still, keeping the PCB simple, and not adding any configurations or excess parts - great PCBs of such kind exist already.
+An untested version of 16kB PCB is already included.

+### Data verify
+It would be cool to add verification after writing the data to ROM.

+### Per byte editing
+It would be cool to be able to edit the ROM contents after writing.
+Not sure how usable that would be, but cool.

+### Other improvements
+Sometimes first and/or last byte is not properly written, that could be investigated.
+It can be worked around by zeroing and erasing the ROM first, then writing.
+No idea yet why.
+Also flow control to serial communication would be nice, and be able to write whole pages (64 bytes for these 28Cxxx ROMs) at a time.